DomiR/rxjs-commented-operators/Introduction.md

 						observer.next(sourceValue);
 					} catch (err) {
 						observer.error(err);
-						// at this point we should not call observer.next ever again
+						// at this point, we should not call observer.next ever again
 						// but using observer.error will call your unsubscribe method
 						// where you need to unsubscribe from the source }